 The Best Way To Learn AWS Is To Start Using It

 Back when I first started learning AWS there was a handful of different services.
-Today, there is over 100 services and it continues to grow every year.
-There is loads of resources for each service.
-Each service has documentation, walk through videos, and enough GitHub sample code to make your head spin.
+Today, there are over 100 services and it continues to grow every year.
+There are loads of resources for each service.
+Each service has documentation, walkthrough videos, and enough GitHub sample code to make your head spin.

 Then I took a step back and thought about it.
 I thought about why this question was a recurring theme.
 I dissected why learning AWS is different than learning programming language xyz.
 I came to one general conclusion and a solution folks learning AWS should try and follow.